 19.16.030 - Land Use Applications.

+Pre-Application.
+At any time prior to or during the Completeness Review process outlined below, a pre-application meeting may be requested by the applicant or Director or Designee to discuss the application, plans, and anticipated review process, However, such pre-application meeting does not result in vesting of the pre-application or the application.
+In order to facilitate efficiency of review process, the Director or Designee may invite representatives from other reviewing agencies as well as the applicant’s design professionals to the meeting.

 Applications.
 A property owner, or other person expressly authorized in writing by the property owner, may file for a land use permit.
 All land use applications for permitted or conditional uses shall be filed with the Director or Designee.
 Applications shall contain:

 An application form provided by Planning and Development Services which form may be via online submitting software.